statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

 If you need the user to define a function for some use case in your module you can include user-created functions in the class by adding a parameter to the __init__:

     class Module:
-        def __init__(self, database, selected_state_keys, selected_ident, variable, custom_function):
+        def __init__(self, custom_function):
-            self.database = database
             self.custom_function = custom_function
-            self.callbacks(selected_state_keys, selected_ident, variable)

-An example of a use-case for this is a function to get/transform data to adhere to a specific format.
+An example of a use-case for this is a function to get/transform data to adhere to a specific format, that might be different from the data connected to the application (transforming long data to wide data is an example of this).

 ### All in one (AiO) components